hosseinmahdevar/config-server/README.md

 # config-server
-sample config server for test
-this is a sample for my test and check my ideas
+config-server is a sample for my test and check my ideas